eunji-in/Object-Detection-on-Roads-Using-YOLO/README.md

-# Object Detection on Roads Using YOLO - 2023021274 차은지
+# Object Detection on Roads Using YOLO
+## 2023021274 차은지
-## Copare with Denoised, Upscaled, Sharpened image
+## Compare with Denoised, Upscaled, Sharpened image

 1. Project Results and Overview